Docs / Monitors

 • Snap zones work on every connected monitor.
 Drag a window to the edge of any display to trigger a snap zone.

 Sometimes you want a monitor to stay untouched — a dedicated reference screen, a video call display, or a monitoring dashboard.
-You can exclude individual monitors from stage management entirely.
+You can pin individual monitors so they remain visible across all stages.

-2. Toggle off any monitor you want to exclude.
+2. Toggle on any monitor you want to pin.

-3. Windows on excluded monitors remain visible regardless of which stage is active.
+3. Windows on pinned monitors remain visible regardless of which stage is active.

 Display ID Persistence